Role:

 Directional navigation contraints

-Brand presence over full white-labeling
+Light branding over full white-labeling

-Curated media over unlimited content
+Curated content over content volume

 Every tradeoff was a deliberate choice, not a compromise.